EndPointCorp/lg_ros_nodes/lg_earth/README.md

 Runs the Earth client.

-A hack is required to move some of the configuration files out of the user's home directory.
+When using the "free" Earth client (as opposed to the Enterprise Client), a hack is required to move some of the configuration files out of the user's home directory.
 Earth will read /etc/passwd to find the current user's home directory instead of respecting the HOME environment variable.
 We can work around this by changing the string "/etc/passwd" to a void path in the library that does this lookup.

 A script to achieve this: